 Resources for the Globetrotting Educator

 Some teachers take groups of their students abroad, and others get the travel bug so bad they themselves end up spending years teaching abroad.
 Others make time for short-term summer trips, and some find ways to bring the world into their classroom without leaving town.
-Though many deadlines have passed for summer 2014 opportunities, there are resources in the list below that will help you plan ahead for future travels of all kinds.
+Though many deadlines have passed for 2016 opportunities, there are resources in the list below that will help you plan ahead for future travels of all kinds.

 Travel Grants and Opportunities